Norbert König

 Norbert König (born 4 September 1958) is a German sports presenter.

 Career

 König finished his abitur at the Amandus-Abendroth-Gymnasium in Cuxhaven.
-Since 1987, König presents the ZDF-Sportreportage and in winter the Biathlon-live televisions and in summer the Athletics-live televisions in ZDF.
+Since 1987, König has presented live television coverage of the Biathlon in winter and Athletics in summer for ZDF.

-Since 1988 König reports for ZDF the Summer Olympic Games and the Winter Olympic Games.
+From 1988 to 2024, König reported on the Summer Olympic Games and the Winter Olympic Games for ZDF.

 Family

-König is married and has got two kids.
+König is married with two children.